Jour de fête

 Jour de fête (The Big Day) is a 1949 French comedy film starring Jacques Tati in his feature film directorial debut as an inept and easily distracted mailman in a backward French village.
 Shot largely in and around Sainte-Sévère-sur-Indre, where Tati had lived during the Occupation, most of the actors were unknown and villagers served as extras.

 Plot

-On a public holiday, a young boy watches a travelling fair arrive in his village of Sainte-Sévère-sur-Indre.
+On a public holiday, a young boy watches a travelling fair arrive in his village of Sainte-Sévère-sur-Indre, near the centre of France.
 Among the locals is François, the amiable and bumbling mailman, whom everybody likes but nobody takes seriously.
 Marcel and Roger, the two men running the fair, make him their butt and get him drunk.
-In the cinema tent, people watch a spoof documentary that contrasts the unbelievable efficiency of the US post office with the antiquated French post office.
+In the cinema tent, people watch a spoof documentary that contrasts the unbelievable efficiency of the US post office with the antiquated French PTT.
 They decide that François must get up to date and, although he only has a bicycle, must start using transatlantic dash in his delivery.
 In the end, exhausted by his frantic efforts, he stops to help a family pitchfork their new-mown hay into a horse-drawn cart, while the boy from the opening scene completes the deliveries on François's route.